matatk/agrip/audioquake/ACKNOWLEDGEMENTS.md

 * QuakeForge -- for making the engine even cooler (and packaging it).
 * Ze0, Bot Epidemic webmaster -- Footsteps (modified by me).
 * David "DarkGrue" Hesprich (darkgrue@iname.com) -- QuakeC Reference Manual.
-* Ferrara Francesco (frank@aerre.it) and Olivier Montanuy for the ``QuakeC Manual 1.0'' (1996) and the example (not sure who its by, unfortunately; may have come from the Quake-C Patch Archives) 13.6 - the Radar.
+* Ferrara Francesco (frank@aerre.it) and Olivier Montanuy for the "QuakeC Manual 1.0" (1996) and the example (not sure who its by, unfortunately; may have come from the Quake-C Patch Archives) 13.6 - the Radar.
-* Daniel Rinehart <danielr@neophi.com>, Lauri Alanko <mivars@cc.helsinki.fi>, Juergen P. Meier <JPM@mailserv.rz.fh-muenchen.de>, Pat Pinatiello <pat@telmaron.com> for the ``Quake Console Command Pages, Quake v1.06''.
+* Daniel Rinehart <danielr@neophi.com>, Lauri Alanko <mivars@cc.helsinki.fi>, Juergen P. Meier <JPM@mailserv.rz.fh-muenchen.de>, Pat Pinatiello <pat@telmaron.com> for the "Quake Console Command Pages, Quake v1.06".
-* venomus <MrMan@mrman58.freeserve.co.uk> for his ``3D Holographic Radar'' tutorial -- this showed how to find the origin of a brush entity.  [ No longer used. ]
+* venomus <MrMan@mrman58.freeserve.co.uk> for his "3D Holographic Radar" tutorial -- this showed how to find the origin of a brush entity.  [ No longer used. ]
 * LordHavoc (of DarkPlaces fame) for the tracebox() QuakeC built-in.
 * Darryl "Coffee" Atchison <coffee@planetquake.com> for the Tutor Bot.
 This is used pretty much in its entirety.
 (It's PD so therefore GPL compatible.)
 * The residents of the QuakeSrc forums -- including Spike, for the advice and information they've given to me.
-* The Win32 port of ``unzip'' by the GNU Utilities for Win32 project at unxutils.sourceforge.net.
+* The Win32 port of "unzip" by the GNU Utilities for Win32 project at unxutils.sourceforge.net.

 Sounds